jovanbulck/sgx-pte/README.md

 ```

 2. Build simple client application by setting `$GCRY_VERSION` and `$MAIN`
-   accordinly in the Makefile.
+   accordingly in the Makefile.

 ```bash
     $ make SGX=1
     $ make SGX_RUN=1
 ```

-3. Run the application, extract side-channel measurments, and run the
+3. Run the application, extract side-channel measurements, and run the
    post-processing script to extract the 512-bit EdDSA key:

 ```bash